hyperledger-archives/aries-acapy-plugin-toolbox/README.md

 (as described in [Setup Aries Cloud Agent - Python](#setup-aries-cloud-agent-python)).
-[Check out the demo configurations for Alice or Bob](demo/configs/alice.yml) for a configuration using the Sovrin StagingNet and some reasonable defaults.
+[Check out the demo configurations for Alice or Bob](demo/configs/alice.yml) for a configuration using the Sovrin BuilderNet and some reasonable defaults.

 ### Combined HTTP+WS Transport
 This plugin includes a side-loadable combined HTTP and WebSocket transport